twitter/finatra/source/user-guide/build-new-thrift-server/controller.markdown

 For Thrift Controllers we use the `BaseServiceIface` trait since we are not able to extend the `ServiceIface` case class.

-The Finatra `com.twitter.finatra.thrift.Controller` provides a DSL with which you can easily implement your thrift service methods via a `handle(ThriftMethod)` function that takes a callback from `ThriftMethod.Args => Future[ThriftMethod.Result]`.
+The Finatra `c.t.finatra.thrift.Controller` provides a DSL with which you can easily implement your thrift service methods via a `handle(ThriftMethod)` function that takes a callback from `ThriftMethod.Args => Future[ThriftMethod.Result]`.

 For example, given the following thrift IDL: `example_service.thrift`